Child Time-Sharing and Parental Responsibility Attorney

 Litigating issues of time-sharing and parental responsibility requires skill, even when you represent the parent who does everything right for the children.
 Significant challenges arise where substantial time-sharing or unsupervised time-sharing with one parent may present a risk of harm to the child.
 In certain cases, a parent comes under fire for refusing to allow equal time-sharing with a parent that lacks equal parenting skills.
 If you are the parent seeking majority time-sharing, Heather will showcase your skills as a parent.
 And, she can advocate why the children are better served being with the better parent.

-In cases where the mother is playing gatekeeper and or engaging in parental alienation, the father needs an attorney who will protect his rights and the children from these unfortunate practices.
-Nothing in the law says that all fathers should automatically have equal time-sharing.
-But, nor does the law give any inherent advantage to the mother.
+In cases where one parent is playing gatekeeper and or engaging in parental alienation, the other parent needs an attorney who will protect his or her rights and the children from these unfortunate practices.
+Nothing in the law gives an inherent advantage to the mother.
 Under the law, courts are required to weigh the merits of each party based on the parenting factors, the child or children, the family history, and conduct of each parent.

-If your rights as a father have been wrongfully compromised by selfishness, gatekeeping, or parental alienation, contact a Lakeland Father's rights attorney with the skills, compassion, and will to protect you.
+If your rights as a parent have been wrongfully compromised by selfishness, gatekeeping, or parental alienation, you need an attorney with the skills, compassion, and will to protect you.

 Defending the Accused